Ali Radjel: Club career

-Radjel was born in the Western Sahara, to a Sahrawi mother and a Mauritanian father, and moved to Spain with his family at the age of nine.
+Ali Radjel was born in Tindouf, Algeria (within the Sahrawi refugee camps) to a Sahrawi mother and a Mauritanian father, and moved to Spain with his family at the age of nine.
 In July 2016, he moved to Rayo Vallecano's youth setup after representing UB Conquense.

-In 2017, after finishing his formation, Radjel moved to Lithuania and joined a host of Spaniards at FK Utenis Utena.
+In 2017, after finishing his formation, Ali Radjel moved to Lithuania and joined a host of Spaniards at FK Utenis Utena.
 After appearing with the B-team in the I Lyga, he made his first team – and A Lyga – debut on 10 August of that year, coming on as a half-time substitute in a 1–1 home draw against FC Stumbras; he scored his first goal on 22 October, in a 3–0 away success over the same club.

-On 4 November 2017, Radjel scored a brace in a 2–2 draw at FK Atlantas, and finished the season with four goals in 14 appearances.
+On 4 November 2017, Ali Radjel scored a brace in a 2–2 draw at FK Atlantas, and finished the season with four goals in 14 appearances.
 The following February, he returned to Spain and signed for Tercera División side Atlético Monzón.

-In July 2018, after featuring regularly, Radjel moved to UD Logroñés, being initially assigned to the reserves also in the fourth division.
+In July 2018, after featuring regularly, Ali Radjel moved to UD Logroñés, being initially assigned to the reserves also in the fourth division.
 He made his first team debut on 2 December, playing the last three minutes in a 1–1 Segunda División B home draw against Real Sociedad B.

-In June 2019, after scoring a career-best 20 goals for Logroñés' B-side, Radjel moved to another reserve team, CD Numancia B still in the fourth tier.
+In June 2019, after scoring a career-best 20 goals for Logroñés' B-side, Ali Radjel moved to another reserve team, CD Numancia B still in the fourth tier.
 On 18 June of the following year, he made his first team debut by replacing Erik Morán late into a 1–2 home loss against Cádiz CF in the Segunda División championship.
 He made two more appearances at the end of that season as the club suffered relegation, but his involvement did not increase in the 2020-21 Segunda División B campaign, only taking the field once as a late substitute and again being utilised mainly by Numancia B.

 After a season back with UD Logroñés, appearing exclusively for their reserves in the new fourth tier – the Segunda Federación – he signed for CD Palencia Cristo Atlético, of the same level, in June 2022.

+Personal life

+Born in the Sahrawi refugee camps, he is a naturalised citizen of Spain.